-Gilbert White attended Oriel College, Oxford and was ordained in 1749.
-He further held several curacies in Hampshire and Wiltshire, including Selborne’s neighbouring parishes of Newton Valence and Farringdon, as well as Selborne itself on four separate occasions.
+He grew up in his grandfather’s vicarage in Selborne (6 km south of Alton, Hampshire, in the South Downs north of what is now South Downs National Park), attended Holy Ghost School and received private tuition from a tutor in Basingstoke before studying at Oriel College, Oxford University.
+In 1746 he became a deacon and in 1749 he was ordained.
+He was then a pastor (curate) in Hampshire and Wiltshire, including four times in Selborne itself and, among other places, in the neighbouring parishes of Newton Valence and Farringdon (Hampshire).
 In the early 1750s, White was appointed Junior Proctor at Oxford as well as Dean of Oriel.
 After the death of his father in 1758, Gilbert White moved back into the family home at The Wakes in Selborne.

 The Natural History and Antiquities of Selborne was first published in 1789 by Gilbert White’s brother Benjamin.
 It was incredibly successful being continuously in print since then, with nearly 300 editions up to 2007.
+White kept a scientific diary for 25 years from 1768 to 1793 which formed the basis of his book.
 The work was compiled from a mixture of his letters to other naturalists including Thomas Pennant and Daines Barrington.
 The book further included phenology observations made by White and William Markwick of the first appearances in the year of different animals and plants, and observations of natural history organized more or less systematically by species and group.

 The main part of the book, the Natural History, is presented as a compilation of 44 letters nominally to Thomas Pennant, a leading British zoologist of the day, and 66 letters to Daines Barrington, an English barrister and Fellow of the Royal Society.
 In these letters, White details the natural history of the area around his family home at the vicarage of Selborne in Hampshire.
 Many letters were probably written especially for the book.
 While the first part of the book comprises a sequence of letters in a diary-like structure, the second part is a calendar, organized by phenological event around the year.
 The third part of the work contains observations, organised by animal or plant group and species, with a section on meteorology.
 The illustrations in the first edition were painted by the Swiss artist Samuel Hieronymus Grimm, engraved by William Angus, Peter Mazell, and others.